-Your employer offers various types of leaves of absence.
-A leave of absence means time away from work, as permitted by your employer, for reasons such as military duty, a medically certified health condition, family care or personal needs.
+Employer leave of absence means time away from work, as permitted by your Employer, for reasons such as military duty, family care or personal needs.
+Time away from work does not include time off as a result of injury, sickness or disciplinary suspension.

-Depending on the type of leave, you may remain eligible to participate in this Plan while you are on leave of absence.
-How you (or your employer) pay for your plan premiums may vary.
-Remember that the specific plan provisions described in the individual chapters of this SPD continue to govern the administration of benefits during your leave of absence.
+Depending on the types of leave offered by your Employer, you may remain eligible to participate in this Plan while you are on leave of absence.
+How you (or your Employer) pay for your Plan premiums may vary.
+Remember that the specific Plan provisions described in the individual chapters of this SPD continue to govern the administration of benefits during your leave of absence.